msvendsentan/Basic-Portfolio/README.md

 # Basic-Portfolio

-Please note that I did not put much (any) effort into content.
-I used cat photos and lorem ipsum.
-If creating actual personal content is important for a grade, please let me know and I'll make an effort for context for next week's assignment.
+The assignment was to copy the format of a given image.
+Note that no effort was put into content; cat photos and lorem ipsum were used.